manexagirrezabal/zeuscansion/README.md

     perl zeuscansion.pl -c <POEM-FILE> -n

- For this information, just execut execute ZeuScansion with "-h" parameter to get this information in the terminal.
+ For this information, just execute ZeuScansion with "-h" parameter to get this information in the terminal.

+##References:
+Manex Agirrezabal, Aitzol Astigarraga, Bertol Arrieta, Mans Hulden (2015), ZeuScansion: A Tool for Scansion of English Poetry, In Journal of Language Modelling (http://jlm.ipipan.waw.pl/index.php/JLM/article/view/102)